Conceptualization and Treatment Based on a Brain Model

 Bookshelf to Couch, LLC is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Bookshelf to Couch, LLC maintains responsibility for this program and its content.

-Important: Following the purchase of this course you must register for the live session using the GoToWebinar link emailed to the email address you had provided when you set up your Bookshelf to Couch account.
+Important: Following the purchase of this course you must register for the recorded session using the GoToWebinar link emailed to the email address you had provided when you set up your Bookshelf to Couch account.
 Check all your email folders for this email.

 Introductory level of programming is designed for participants who wish to become acquainted with the theoretical underpinnings, principles, methods and perspectives related to this topic.
 It is also relevant for participants who wish to refresh their knowledge with the most current evidence and practice from the experts.
 It may be used as a foundational base for advanced learning.
 Introductory programs typically focus on breadth, enrichment and general knowledge.
 Note: Anyone is welcome to enroll in any of our courses regardless of the level of programming of the course.